Francis Charteris (rake): Early life

 Charteris was born at Edinburgh in about 1675, the son of John Charteris (died 1691 [?] dead by 1702), a magistrate, and his wife, Mary, who was possibly the daughter of Sir Francis Kinloch, 1st Baronet.
 His family were land-holders and owned property in Amisfield, near Dumfries.
 Even before his conviction, he was notorious and despised by many in London as an archetypal rake.
 He had a serial military career, being dismissed from service four times; the third time in the Southern Netherlands by the Duke of Marlborough, for cheating at cards, and the fourth time by Parliament for accepting bribes.
 Despite his military dismissals, he amassed a considerable fortune.

 Personal life

+Charteris made Sally Salisbury his mistress, but abandoned her c.
+1704, when she was 14 years old.
+Following her abandonment, Salisbury was taken in by a bawd, Mother Wisebourne, whose house in Covent Garden was among the most exclusive and expensive brothels of the time.

 Charteris married Helen Swinton, the daughter of Alexander Swinton, Lord Mersington; their daughter Janet married James Wemyss, 5th Earl of Wemyss, in 1720, and his grandson, Francis Wemyss Charteris, 7th Earl of Wemyss, adopted his mother's maiden name in 1732 when he inherited his grandfather's estates.